subhamay-cloudworks/0001-tarius-cft/README.md

 # Project Tarius: AWS Serverlsss Real Time Data Load to DynamoDB

 The user / producer uploads a csv source file to the landing zone S3 bucket.
 A Lambda function is triggered using S3 event notification and loads it to a DynamoDB table.
-The entire stack is created using CFT (CloudFormation) template.
+The entire stack is created using CFT (CloudFormation template).
 The SNS, S3 Bucket and DynamoDB tables are encrypted using Customer Managed KMS Key.

 ## Description

 This sample project demonstrate the capability of loading a .csv file into a DynamoDB table using a Lambda function.
-The Lambda function is triggered using an Event Source Notification created in the S3 bucket.
+The Lambda function is triggered using an Event Source Notification created on the S3 bucket.
 Once the data loads successfully into the table a SNS notification is published and end users are notified via email subscriibed to the SNS Topic.
 CloudWatch Alarms are created to demonstrate the different metrics on the Lambda function.
 The S3 Bucket, SNS Topic and the DynamoDB tables are encrypted using Customer Managed KMS Key.
-The entire stack (excluding the KMS Key is created using CloudFormation templates).
+The entire stack (excluding the KMS Key) is created using CloudFormation templates.

 ![Project Tauris - Design Diagram](https://subhamay-projects-repository-us-east-1.s3.amazonaws.com/0001-tarius/tarius-architecture-diagram.png)